 In such a Greek food establishment, you can find a larger meze offer, with more substantial servings.
 If you’re in a group, it’s great to order several plates to share and try a bit of everything.
 Thus, a simple meal can turn into a real feast!

 Taking your food to go when eating in Greece

 If you’re in a hurry or you just aren’t that hungry, you can have a lighter meal or a snack by finding something you can eat standing/on a bar stool or while walking.

 You can go to a bakery and order yourself a Greek pie.
 Some great delicious ones to try are Tiropita and Spanakopita.
 Another option is to have a Pita Souvlaki or Pita Gyros.
 They’re the same as on a plate only smaller and wrapped in Pita (flat Greek bread).

 There are many taverns which offer live shows called “Greek nights”.
 During these, you get to try traditional Greek food and drinks, while listening to live Greek music.

-There’s usually dancing involved, too.
+After eating in Greece at a traditional night, there’s usually dancing involved, too.
 You’ll get to see some traditional Greek dances, learn a few steps (usually Syrtaki, like Zorba), and join in.
 It can get pretty wild: I ended up dancing on a table with my mother during my first Greek night experience!

 Tipping at a Greek restaurant